 Q. Can the court system provide me with a wheelchair?

 A. No. The court system does not provide personal medical equipment such as wheelchairs or canes, or personally prescribed items such as eyeglasses or hearing aids.
 The court system also does not provide services of a purely personal nature, such as a personal attendant to assist with eating, toileting, or dressing.

 Q. Does the court system provide parking for people with disabilities?

-A. Not all of our courthouses have public parking facilities and those that do are usually not operated by the court system.
+A. Not all our courthouses have public parking facilities and those that do are usually not operated by the court system.
 If you are visiting a facility that provides parking for the public, there should be some spaces reserved for people with disabilities.
-You should contact the local ADA liaison to find out what is available at the courthouse you will be visiting.

 Q. Can teleconferencing or videoconferencing be considered as an accommodation for a hearing or other court proceeding?

 A. Yes, but that kind of accommodation would be up to the judge presiding over the case.
 On a case-by-case basis, and with approval of the judge, telephone or video conferencing may be a way of accommodating a person whose disability impairs their ability to leave home to come to court or to physically access the court building.
 If you want to ask for this accommodation, contact the chambers of the judge presiding over the case.
 Be sure to explain that you want to appear by phone or video because your disability makes it hard to come to court.

 Q. What is an Assistive Listening Device?